jmaupetit/Bio_Eutils/README.md

     handle.close()

-For more informations about the Entrez and Medline modules, refere to the
+For more informations about the Entrez and Medline modules, refer to the
 [Biopython documentation](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc96).